top of page

 Types of Title IX Cases

 Title IX cases for students can encompass a wide range of issues related to gender discrimination, including sexual harassment, sexual assault and discrimination based on gender identity or sexual orientation.
+These cases are considered violations of Title IX and can have serious consequences for the accused if found guilty.
 Here are some common types of Title IX cases that students may face:

 Sexual Harassment